 - People who create elaborate Ponzi schemes to defraud their investors

 Embezzlement can involve only one employee regularly pocketing small amounts of money or millions of dollars and complicated schemes run by multiple people.
-A local attorney with experience handling different types of cases could achieve satisfactory results.
+A Bloomington embezzlement attorney could help an individual understand the specific charges they are facing.

 What Are The Potential Penalties of a Conviction?

 The penalties for committing embezzlement vary according to the value of the stolen property.

 Crimes Involving Public Funds

 If the crime involves the theft of public funds, Minnesota Statutes Section 609.54 sets forth specific punishments.
 Generally, people face a maximum of five years in prison and/or a $10,000 fine if the theft involves less than $2,500.
 In crimes involving greater than $2,500, a court could impose a $20,000 fine and/or a ten-year prison sentence.

 In crimes involving private property, there is no specific state embezzlement statute.
 Instead, prosecutors may charge defendants under Minnesota Statutes Section 609.52, which addresses general larceny or theft.
 The amount stolen, in addition to other factors, determine the severity of the punishment.